Congestive heart failure in dogs is a terrible thing to have to deal with.

-Thankfully, that has changed, but before we get into treatments, let’s take a little time to talk about the causes of CHF and the signs you’ll see if your dog is unlucky enough to develop this disease.
+Thankfully, that has changed.
+But before I get into treatments, let’s take a little time to talk about the causes of CHF and the signs you’ll see if your dog develops this disease.

 The heart is very, very important.
 Damaged heart valves and dilated cardiomyopathy are the two most common causes (or what seem to be causes) of CHF.
 Some breeds commonly have genetically defective valves and have a much higher incidence of CHF than other breeds.
 This includes King Charles Cavalier Spaniels.

-That said, no matter the specific cause, the underlying issue in all cases of CHF is a degradation of the cardiovascular system’s ability to pump blood effectively.
+But no matter the cause, the underlying issue in all cases of CHF is a degradation of the cardiovascular system’s ability to pump blood effectively.

-All of the arteries (from large to very small) actively pump blood in synchrony with the heart, with a wave of relaxation followed by a spiraling wave of contraction.
-This wave flows along every artery and is triggered by each heartbeat.
-Supporting the health of all the blood vessels, the cardiovascular system as a whole, especially the capillary bed, is critical in preventing and treating CHF.
-The capillary bed is also an active part of the system that pumps blood around the body.
+All the arteries (from large to very small) actively pump blood in synchrony with the heart.
+There’s a wave of relaxation followed by a spiraling wave of contraction.
+This wave flows along every artery and syncs with each heartbeat.
+Supporting the health of all the blood vessels and the cardiovascular system as a whole is critical in preventing and treating CHF.
+The capillary bed is especially important.
+It’s an active part of the system that pumps blood around the body.

-On that note, there are other causes that are not directly related to problems with the heart valves, muscle or vascular system.
+So there are other causes that aren’t directly related to problems with the heart valves, muscle or vascular system.
 These are definitely less common causes of congestive heart failure in dogs and include:

-- fluid in the sac surrounding the heart
+- Fluid builds in the sac surrounding the heart

-Knowing all of this, I do sometimes wonder if, in many cases, these problems are actually damage to the heart secondary to other issues that either increase blood pressure or increase resistance to the flow of blood through the vascular networks.
+Knowing this, I sometimes wonder if these problems are often due to damage to the heart secondary to other issues.
+Specifically, issues that increase blood pressure or increase resistance to the flow of blood.
 Which comes first?
 The chicken or the egg?

-For instance, if the elasticity of the capillary bed is compromised, making the heart overwork to get blood throughout the body, is it this stress over time that leads to the damage to the valves and the heart muscles?
+For instance, if the elasticity of the capillary bed becomes compromised, the heart overworks to get blood throughout the body.
+Is it this stress over time that leads to the damage to the valves and the heart muscles?

 If your dog has damaged heart valves, your vet will be able to hear a murmur with her stethoscope.
-This sound is made when the blood squirts back through the defects in the valves when the muscle squeezes.
-The murmur will be graded from I to V depending on the severity.
+This sound happens when the blood squirts back through the defects in the valves when the muscle squeezes.
+Grading for murmurs rank from I to V depending on the severity.

 What happens when the cardiovascular system isn’t able to pump blood effectively?
 Fluid will back up in one of two places in the body: either the lungs or the abdomen.

 Coughing is another sign of congestive heart failure.
-This happens if fluid gathers in the lungs, your dog will have a cough.
-This usually starts off as a very quiet, inoffensive occasional cough which many people don’t think is significant.
+This happens if fluid gathers in the lungs.
+It usually starts off as a very quiet, inoffensive occasional cough, which many people don’t think is significant.
 As the CHF gets worse, the cough gets more frequent, more obvious, and is usually productive.
 The chest becomes waterlogged, with wheezes and crackles that are evident when listening with a stethoscope.

-I avoid these medicines until they are needed for palliative care.
+I avoid these medicines until they’re a dog needs them for palliative care.

-But if your dog already has CHF, what natural options exist?
+But if your dog already has congestive heart failure, what natural options exist?

 I’ve had some interesting success with complementary treatments.
 Please be aware that these results may not be typical, and that each case is unique.
 You may need to try different things and not all things will work in all cases.

-I had one old Standard Poodle who was literally at death’s door.
+I had one old Standard Poodle who was at death’s door.
 I’d done an acupressure course, and we decided to give him some treatments.
 He had an honest to god miraculous response.
 His heart murmur improved by at least a grade, maybe two, and he got a new lease of life.
 He went on for another year or more.
 He did need to stay on medication, but we were able to significantly reduce the dose.
 This case tells me that acupuncture or acupressure can be a great help.

 There are also other herbs that can be of value, especially if you can catch the disease early.
 It’s best to have these prescribed by a skilled naturopath or herbalist.